NeRdTheNed/TinySoundFontPlayer/README.md

 ## License

 TinySoundFontPlayer is licensed under the MIT license.
+A copy of this license can be found in the file LICENSE.txt.
+Additionally, a complete list of licenses and credits for all libraries used in this project can be found in the file CREDITS.txt.